seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

 <12>Feb 20 09:40:10.326: %LINEPROTO-5-UPDOWN: Line protocol on Interface GigabitEthernet0/1, changed state to up
     ````

     According to the documentation, Cisco IOS can be listened to on port *514*.
 As it is a known vendor, it is automatically parsed.
 Moreover, sourcetype and index information associated with the relevant key can be found here.
 Therefore, when Cisco IOS is parsed automatically, based on the format we have, its index should be *netops* and sourcetype should be *cisco:ios*.
 Alternatively, we have the option to use either port 514 or any custom port with a preference for a high port.
 Because it may be difficult to troubleshoot problems that may arise when multiple sources direct data to the same port, custom port usage is important.
 In this case, you can either choose 514 or let's say, 5140 ports.
 Additionally, as mentioned before, if we intend to use a custom port, we must first define it within SC4S.
-You can simply add below into docker-compose.yml and env_file.
+You can simply add the below into docker-compose.yml and env_file.
 SC4S now will listen 5140 port for both TCP/UDP protocols.

     ````
     # For docker-compose.yml